Our Mission

 Kate’s first introduction to environmental and climate action was as a youth in a traveling children’s theater troupe called “To Save the Planet”, where she was lucky enough to perform at the White House for Vice President Al Gore during the United Nations Global Youth Forum.
 Ever since then, Kate has been passionate about the power of youth voices in tackling the world’s biggest challenges.

-In her free time, Kate enjoys spending time with her husband Ollie and their two daughters Zoey and Natalie.
+In her free time, Kate enjoys spending time with her husband and their daughters.
 She enjoys reading, sewing, fishing, cooking, and enjoying the beautiful Maine outdoors.

 Luis Borrero